 Good Karma 7 Chakra 108 Mala Necklace

-Bringing the power of ancient sages to the modern mystics in the form of unique Rudraksha malas.
+Bringing the power of ancient sages to modern mystics in the form of unique Rudraksha malas.

 Benefits of Wearing Rudraksha

-Medicinally, they are known to heal the mind and body ailments, reduce heart disease and lower blood pressure.
+Medicinally, they are known to heal mind and body ailments, reduce heart disease, and lower blood pressure.

-They are also believed to increase clarity and general awareness, calm the central nervous system, help quiet the mind, and free negative thought.
+They are also believed to increase clarity and general awareness, calm the central nervous system, help quiet the mind, and free negative thoughts.

 We believe that anyone can benefit from wearing them.